andrewmoles2/rTrainIntroduction/r-fundamentals-4/r_fundamentals_4_solutions.md

 2)  Using the `cbind()` method shown above, add the Age vector to the messi_career data frame you created in the previous task.
 3)  Now we are going to add Messi's Champions League goals using the `$` sign method shown above.
 Call the new column champLeagueGoal, and add the following data: 0,1,1,6,9,8,12,14,8,8,10,6,11,6,12, and 3.
 4)  Print out the result.
 You should see both the new columns of data you just added.
-5)  Using `transform()` and without assigning the result back to messi_career, add Age and champLeagueGoal to messi_career.
+5)  Test out using `transform()` on the messi data to add a new column called age2 that is Age times 2

 ```r